barbatus/typescript/README.md

 ### Typings Processing

 Typings files are processed in the same way as regular ts-files.
-Particularly, it means that placing a declaration file in the server folder, for example, will apply it to the server ts-files only.
+It means that if you place a declaration file into, for example, server folder, it will be used only for the server ts-files only.

 Besides that, this package recognizes two subfolder of the `typings` folder:
 `typigns/main` and `typings/browser`.
 Files from the former will be used for the server